GCPEA is a unique inter-agency coalition formed in 2010 to address the problem of targeted attacks on education during armed conflict.

 SSD Implementation Network

-The Safe Schools Declaration State-led Implementation Network will promote cooperation, assistance, and peer-to-peer exchange of experience and good practice amongst states that have endorsed the Declaration.
+The Safe Schools Declaration State-led Implementation Network promotes cooperation, assistance, and peer-to-peer exchange of experience and good practice amongst states that have endorsed the Declaration.

 Implementation-–-Safe-Schools-Declaration